sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - `UI Theme`: Choose your preferred display mode to reduce eye strain (requires restart).
 - `Scaling Factor`: Adjust the size of the GUI by the selected factor (requires restart).
 - `Confidence score display mode`: Sets the mode for displaying the [confidence score]({{ "/methods-background/#confidence-score-modes" | relative_url }}) (either `approximate` or `exact`).
+- `Molecular structure display color`: Enable/disable CPK colors for all structures
+- `Show "Library Matches" tab`: The `Library Matches` can be activated here after agreeing to a warning dialogue [explaining the spectral library search settings](#activate-library-matches-tab)
 - `Allowed solvers`: Select the [ILP solver]({{ "/install/#ILP-solvers" | relative_url }}) for SIRIUS to use in
         fragmentation tree computation.
 GLPK is free, while Gurobi is commercial but offers a free academic license.
 - `Database cache`: Specifies the location of the cache directory.
 CSI:FingerID downloads candidate structures from our server and caches them for faster retrieval.
+- `Presets`: Open compute dialog to view and edit [computation presets](#computation-presets)
 - `REST API`: Use the button to open the API in your browser.
 The REST API provides the full functionality of SIRIUS and its web services as background service.
 It is intended as entry-point for scripting languages and software integration SDKs.

 **Adduct settings:**